Aïda Ruilova: Life

 Ruilova studied at the University of South Florida, Tampa and the School of Visual Arts, New York.
-She lives and works in New York City with her husband and fellow artist Raymond Pettibon, with whom she has a son.
+She lives in New York City.

 Work

 Based on her early involvement in various independent avant-garde rock formations, Ruilova began to work and experiment with video in the late 1990s.
 With music continuing to be an important part of her practice in terms of a special rhythmic connection and the sound design of her films remained.
 Today she is mainly known as a video artist, but she also works in other media such as sculpture, drawing or graphics, which she installs in her exhibitions together with her videos and connects visually and auditorily in a relationship.
 Sexuality, obsessions and violence, as well as cinematographic and pop cultural references, are important fields of reference for her artistic work.

-Her work has been shown in numerous galleries and group exhibitions, including representation in multiple international Art Biennials, and nominated for the Hugo Boss Prize for contemporary art in 2006.
+Her work is included in the collection of the Pérez Art Museum Miami, and has been shown in numerous galleries and group exhibitions, including representation in multiple international Art Biennials, and nominated for the Hugo Boss Prize for contemporary art in 2006.